ventinus/Budget/README.md

 You can also use a service like [Expo's standalone builds](https://docs.expo.io/versions/latest/guides/building-standalone-apps.html) if you want to get an IPA/APK for distribution without having to build the native code yourself.

-#### Should I Use ExpoKit?

-If you have made use of Expo APIs while working on your project, then those API calls will stop working if you eject to a regular React Native project.
-If you want to continue using those APIs, you can eject to "React Native + ExpoKit" which will still allow you to build your own native code and continue using the Expo APIs.
-See the [ejecting guide](https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md) for more details about this option.

 ## Troubleshooting

 ### Networking